kelseypedersen/ARcallbacks/README.md

 - -- create_table(:bicycles)
    -> 0.0053s
 - do_after_initialize
-- #<Bicycle id: nil, brand: "schwinn", model: "the red one">
+- "#<Bicycle id: nil, brand: "schwinn", model: "the red one">"

 __________________________________________________________
 - b = Bicycle.new(brand: 'schwinn', model: 'the red one')